 We’ve definitely found that when we do ERP for individuals with OCD, it has great effects on other things going on in their life, too — many people report that they feel less depressed.
 They also report that they feel less anxious in general as well.
 Even if we’re not specifically targeting depression or anxiety.
 We just know that as people start to see less influence of OCD on their life, specifically through using exposure and response prevention therapy, that they start to feel better in general, overall.

-To find a great ERP therapist, someone who’s trained in exposure and response prevention therapy, and obsessive-compulsive disorder, you can utilize the NOCD network.
-You can go to nocd.com, download the NOCD app, click the button for finding a therapist, our care team will meet with you to discuss what’s going on, and if necessary, we will set you up with a therapist to do teletherapy with you to help with your obsessive-compulsive disorder.
+To find an OCD specialist who is trained in ERP, you can use the NOCD network.
+You can visit our therapist directory online or download the NOCD app to find a therapist.
+Our care team will meet with you to discuss what’s going on and can set you up with a therapist who will help you manage OCD.